wilsonmar/wilsonmar.github.io/_posts/2016-08-31-dynatrace.md

    WARNING: You can't get back to this page again?

-0. Get the license from email "Your Dynatrace trial license" file such as:
+0. Get the license from email "Your Dynatrace trial license" file such as this, created on 2017 March 16:

    dynaTrace_license_201703161023.key

-   Each agent installer is pre-configured to where the agent sends its information.
+   PROTIP: <strong>Each agent installer is pre-configured to where the agent sends its information.</strong>

    NOTE: The video mentioned in the email (https://www.youtube.com/watch?v=2ycuNlYUl9E) What is Dynatrace AppMon and How to Get Started – January 2016